 Normal births rely on good midwifery practice

-Defining good midwifery practice is probably as difficult as defining “normal birth”, given that birth is a high individualistic journey for every woman.
-However, if midwifery is based on the premise that birth is a wellness condition and not an illness, then good midwifery revolves around enabling and facilitating the individual journey for the woman.
-The midwife will not impose her own views, needs or expectations, and understands that flexibility and openness are the hallmarks of being “with women”.
+Defining good midwifery practice is probably as difficult as defining “normal birth”.
+It is hard given that birth is a high individualistic journey for every woman.
+However, if midwifery is based on the premise that birth is a wellness condition and not an illness, then good midwifery revolves around enabling and facilitating the individual journey of the woman.
+The midwife will not impose her own views, needs or expectations.
+Midwife understands that flexibility and openness are the hallmarks of being “with women”.
+In simple terms, the easiest way to summarise “good midwifery” is to look at how the midwife behaves towards the woman.
+A woman centred care and enabling her needs to be met are central concepts.
+In practice, this translates into understanding that labour pain is normal and important to good birth outcomes.

 Belief and trust in nature